 While the most important thing at this point is to ensure everyone remains safe, there will inevitably be financial implications to consider in the days ahead.

-If your car or home has been damaged by Doris, here's what you need to do to claim on your insurance policy.
+If your car or home gets damaged by the storm, here's what you need to do to claim on your insurance policy.

-What to do immediately if your home is damaged
+What to do if your home is damaged